 19. River Rock

 River rock may not sound like a very comfortable floor.
 However, after viewing this tutorial it seems like a solid flooring option.

-So she ended up creating this stone floor for around $69.
-This makes it budget friendly and DIY friendly.
+She ended up creating this stone floor for around $69.
+This makes it budget-friendly and DIY friendly.
 That is a win in my book.

 You can purchase the supplies to create solid stone floors.
 If you want an outdoor theme which is beautiful in a bathroom, then you might want to go with this type of floor.

 However, though these floors are beautiful, they can often be rather expensive.
 Plus, I would imagine they would be hard on your feet as well.